Posts

 Consequently, most of our customers head straight for our garage as soon as they see this (or any other ) light appear.
 In the good old days we would fit a new tubeless valve for free and in with the price of a new tyre.
 However the new valves can be very costly when needing to be replaced.

-Of course these valves will wear out or prematurely damaged due to pothole perhaps.
-So, depending on the make of car then these little transmitter valve can cost in the region of £60 each.
-Also the whole system has to be re-set by our engine management tools.
-Of course adding an extra cost.
+due to pothole.
+So, depending on the make of the car, these little transmitter valves can cost in the region of £6Additionally, our engine management tools need to reset the system as a whole.t tools.
+Of course, adding an extra cost.

 This is a rare occasion though and should not worry people.
 Much cheaper than having to buy a new tyre because you didn’t take any notice of the TPMS warning light in the cab.